TheSantacloud/blog/content/posts/GMs are like DJs.md

 Tools require mastery (remember Technical Proficiency?).
 More tools won't automatically make you better - **running the game will**.
 Look at a DJ’s deck: it's not huge, but each button serves a purpose they fully understand.
 I also guarantee you that they even remember when (and for how much) they bought each and every device in their deck.

 You should respect your tools, by knowing them intimately.
-There is no substitute to experience, and experience is gained only by doing the thing, not by reading about the thing, or optimizing your workflow.
+There is no substitute for experience, and it's gained only by doing the thing; not by reading about it, or "optimizing" your workflow.
 Remember -

 > "The main thing is to keep the main this the main thing."
 >